RossMcIlvaine/web-dev-final-project/README.md

 * To test an admin account that has workouts, log in using the following credentials: (username: mfarrell, password: test)
 * To test a non-admin account that has workouts in the table, log in using the following credentials: (username: notadmin, password: notadmin)

+## Feature 6 User Stories
+Ross:
+* Create a profile page that allows a user to view and edit their profile information
+* Incorporate a notification service to email users of important announcements/events
+* Allow users to add workouts and exercises to the database using the form

+Maggie:
+* Create admin and non-admin access (admins can delete data from the home page and also workouts from the workout table)
+* Create a home page that contains important announcements, news, and events for the club
+* Dynamically filter workouts in the table by muscle group

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts